wang9hu/cheatsheets-and-misc/myJavascriptNote.md

   - name: the name of the function

-  - ==prototype==: A Function object's prototype property is used when the function is used as a constructor with the new operator.
+  - <mark>prototype</mark>: A Function object's prototype property is used when the function is used as a constructor with the new operator.
 It will become the new object's prototype.

 #### **factory function**